 - Is normally structured to incorporate GAAP (Generally Accepted Accounting Principles) into the results.

 - Provides reports that can be used in big-picture and long-term financial decisions (e.g., employee benefits planning, trends analysis, marketing, sales, and investment decisions, mergers, and acquisitions, etc.), rather than day-to-day managerial accounting decisions.

 The Key To Remember Is…

 …Each accounting system may involve a different type of thinking or a different set of calculations.
 So, if your financial accountant says your cost for a certain element is X, your management accountant may say that the real cost is actually Y. Keep in mind that you should check to see why they’re coming up with different results so you can be clear on the details that you need to know for your financial decisions.

 The great thing about QuickBooks is that, if you set up your structure properly, you can have a system that provides BOTH a management accounting system AND a financial accounting system!

 So, when you’re choosing which accounting orientation you should adopt, remember that a management accounting system is the one that will help you run your business more smoothly each day.
 And if your system is properly structured, third parties will be able to see “standard” financial reports, and your professional accountant will be able to easily extract the information needed for tax preparation or formal financial statements.

 To Get Started Setting Up a Management Accounting System That Also Includes a Financial Accounting System…

-If you’d like to access a full series of in-depth QuickBooks training tutorials check out our affordable QuickBooks job-cost accounting training series.
+If you’d like to access a full series of in-depth training tutorials for QuickBooks, check out our affordable QuickBooks job-cost accounting training series.
 (Or, if you’d like individual coaching, or have any questions, please give us a call or send me an e-mail today).